wu-jingtao/EventSpace.js/README.en.md

 This is a data layer framework, works like jQuery custom events.
 One side to obtain data by registering a receiver ( `receive` method)
 The other side send data to a corresponding receiver by `send` methods.

-`Send` method by which to determine a path string receiver needs to be triggered.
+`Send` method by a path string to determine which receiver needs to be triggered.

 Path string can have a hierarchy.
-For example `grandfather.father.children`, `.` through the middle to split.
+For example `grandfather.father.children`,  through `.` to split.

 For the receiver, the child can receive the data from parent.
-For sending function, the parent can send data to all children.
+For sending method, the parent can send data to all children.

 E.g：
 ```javascript